Recipe Overview

 Coleslaw has been around for eons, back to Roman times.
 Since mayonnaise is relatively new on the scene, the first coleslaw recipes probably were similar to this vinegar-based one.
 The ingredients are simple and it keeps well.
 The Romans probably kept it in stone jugs or something.

+No fat recipe.
 While I love creamy coleslaw or yogurt-based healthy coleslaw, there’s definitely a place in my heart for vinegar coleslaw.
 Lower in calories and fat, with loads of nutrition (all that cabbage and carrots!), it’s a win-win.
-You’re going to love it!

 - Carrots: Shred your own or buy convenient pre-shredded carrots.